Currently set to Index

 • Extended advertising reach

-Affiliate marketing provides trial-and-error learning opportunities, allowing affiliates to gain experience in various aspects of digital marketing without spending too much capital on products.
+Affiliate marketing provides trial-and-error learning opportunities.
+Affiliates gain experience in various aspects of digital marketing without spending too much capital on products.
 You can learn about SEO, content creation, email marketing, and social media integration.
-Besides digital marketing, you gain first-hand experience in selling products.
+This makes affiliate marketing appealing to current working trend.
+According to PowerhouseCooper International Limited, 74% of workers feel positive about skill development.
+Besides digital marketing, you also gain first-hand experience in selling products.
 In addition, it’s also a way to enhance negotiation skills and strategic thinking.

 Traffic is unpredictable in affiliate marketing.
 As an affiliate marketer, getting purchase-ready traffic is the crux of your business.
-Authority Hacker's survey among 2,270 affiliate marketers reveals that 45% of affiliate marketers consider getting traffic as their biggest challenge.
-Converting traffic to sales ranks second with 19.5% and choosing the right products comes in third place with 8%.
+Authority Hacker's survey reveals 45% of affiliate marketers find getting traffic a challenge.
+Converting traffic to sales is the second biggest challenge with 19.5%.

-Content writer Raymond Kubode explains in his 7 Proven Traffic Sources for Affiliate Marketing article that one of the most important things you'll need in starting affiliate marketing is "a steady flow of traffic to your site."
+Content writer Raymond Kubode said "a steady flow of traffic to your site" is the most important thing to start affiliate marketing.
 Raymond adds that without traffic, "you won't be able to generate leads or make sales."
 A few of the more popular options for generating traffic include:

 • Blog